nathanlq/book_reco/microservices/readme.md

 - **Returns**: Tuple with embedding and TF-IDF vectors for the combined text.

 #### `retrain_tfidf_model(conn, table_name)`
-Retrains the TF-IDF model using the entire database content.
+Retrains the TF-IDF model using the entire database content and logs the retraining process in MLflow.

 - **Parameters**:
   - `conn`: Database connection object.
   - `table_name`: Table name containing text data.
 - **Functionality**:
-  - Fetches text data, retrains the TF-IDF model, and saves the updated model.
+  - Logs the retraining process, fetches text data, retrains the TF-IDF model, and saves the updated model.

 #### `retrain_pca_model(conn, table_name)`
-Retrains the PCA model using the entire database content.
+Retrains the PCA model using the entire database content and logs the retraining process in MLflow.

 - **Parameters**:
   - `conn`: Database connection object.
   - `table_name`: Table name containing text data.
 - **Functionality**:
-  - Fetches text data, generates embeddings, retrains the PCA model, and saves it.
+  - Logs the retraining process, fetches text data, generates embeddings, retrains the PCA model, and saves it.

 ## `vectorizer.py`